j2labs/cerealization/README.md

 we discussed, but the second code file adds some Node.js to the experience!

-You too (!) can see that Python's ultrajson and Ryan Kelly and Zed Shaw's tnetstring serialization is faster than Node.js.
+You too (!) can see that Python's ultrajson and Ryan Kelly and Zed Shaw's tnetstring serialization is faster than Node.js's `JSON.stringify` or `JSON.parse`.

 GIT R DONE!

 # Real Results!